-A portion of FW's energy efficiency comes from their automation system to produce high quality whiskey as well as to ensure quality control over time.
+A portion of FW's energy efficiency comes from its automation system, which seeks to produce high-quality whiskey as well as to ensure quality control over time.
 Facilities of this size do not typically have automation systems to this extent.
-FW specifically selected automation systems to ensure quality and consistency of their products; additional benefits include reduced energy consumption and reduced water loss.
+FW specifically selected automation systems to ensure quality and consistency of its products; additional benefits include reduced energy consumption and reduced water loss.